mikke89/RmlUi/readme.md

 - The Controls::DataGrid "min-rows" property has been removed.
 - Removed RenderInterface::GetPixelsPerInch, instead the pixels per inch value has been fixed to 96 PPI, as per CSS specs.
 To achieve a scalable user interface, instead use the 'dp' unit.
 - Removed 'top' and 'bottom' from z-index property.
-- Anglees need to be declared in either 'deg' or 'rad', unit-less numbers do not work.
+- Angles need to be declared in either 'deg' or 'rad', unit-less numbers do not work.
 - See changes to the declaration of decorators and font-effects above.
 - See changes to the render interface regarding transforms above.
 - The focus flag in `ElementDocument::Show` has been changed, with a new enum name and new options, see above.